teemtee/docs/blog/web/blog.md

 ## Closing notes

-Currently, as a proof of concept, there is only a single public instance of the tmt web app deployed so be aware that it can only explore git repositories which are publicly available.
+As a proof of concept, for now there is only a single public instance of the tmt web app deployed, so be aware that it can only explore git repositories that are publicly available.
 For the future we consider creating an internal instance in order to be able to access internal repositories as well.